IntelLabs/hec-p-isa-tools/kerngen/README.md

 `stdout`.

-# Input high language
+# Input kernel language

 There are several kinds of commands.
 Keywords that cannot be used for kernel names `CONTEXT`, `DATA`, `IMMEDIATE`.
 All other commands are assumed to be operations.
-All ops are case insensitive, but the convention we use the operations capitalized.
+All operations are case insensitive, but the convention we use the operations capitalized.
 These are defined in the [manifest.json](./pisa_generators/manifest.json) file.
 ```